-- 5 tips to reduce your pupil report workload See examples of time-saving report-writing strategies from other schools, alongside advice on how to improve your reporting processes to parents.
+- 5 tips to reduce your pupil report workload See examples of time-saving report-writing strategies from other schools, with advice on how to streamline and improve your reporting processes to parents and carers.

 - EYFS: how to report to parents All early years providers must report to parents at age 2 and at the end of the EYFS.
 Find out what you need to include in these reports and use our templates - based on the 2021 EYFS framework - to help you write them.

 - Free your teachers from report-writing frenzy: a case study Hazelbury Primary School has replaced traditional end-of-year reports with pupil-authored learning journals.
 Teachers have better work-life balance, the headteacher saves over 400 hours a year and parents get all the information they need.
 Here's how you could achieve this too.